 what is tmj

-TMJ has a dense anatomy of nerves, muscles, blood vessels, ligaments, tendons, sympathetic fibers, and synovial fluid within a small joint socket.
-All body joints (hip, knee, wrist, ankle, finger etc.) have either hinge movement or circular movement, or a combination of the two.
-However, TMJ has not only hinge and circular movement, but also has sliding movement, which moves in and out of the joint socket.
+TMJ has dense anatomy of nerves, muscles, blood vessels, ligaments, tendons, sympathetic fibers, and synovial fluid within a small joint socket.
+All body joints have either hinge movement or circular movement, or a combination of the two.
+However, TMJ has not only hinge and circular movement but also sliding movement, which moves in and out of the joint socket.
 There are two TM joints in the mandible but they move as one piece.
 Thus, if one joint is injured or out of the joint socket, the other joint will usually become affected.

-However, TMJ is the least respected joint in the human body because of a lack of understanding of its complex anatomical structure, complicated internal mechanical movements, mysterious influence to the body function and health, and difficulty in correcting, treating and managing when it is in disorder and develop TMJ symptoms.
+However, TMJ is the least respected joint in the human body because of a lack of understanding of its complex anatomical structure, complicated internal mechanical movements, mysterious influence on body function and health, and difficulty in correcting, treating, and managing when it is in disorder and develop TMJ symptoms.

 What are tmj disorders

 The fact is, “TMJs are inert objects”.
 They are not capable of initiating any movement on their own until attached muscles are contracted and pull it to move.
 If TMD symptoms begin to develop, it must be a result of unusual muscular activities beyond their adaptable capacity.
 So, the next question which must be asked is: What causes the muscles to come to this state?
 Muscles or ligaments do not have an intelligence of their own; they can only do what they are told to do by the nerves which control them.
-Therefore, with the exception of cases that have seen some type of severe blow to the jaw or accident, a muscular imbalance, with consequential joint distortion, must be caused by a neurological disturbance, which results in spasmodic muscles.
-The next question which must be asked is: What causes the neurological disturbance and what nerves are involved?
-The answer is: Dental Distress Syndrome and Trigeminal Nervous System.
+Therefore, except in cases that have seen some type of severe blow to the jaw or accident, a muscular imbalance, with consequential joint distortion, must be caused by a neurological disturbance, which results in spasmodic muscles.
+The next question which must be asked is What causes the neurological disturbance and what nerves are involved?
+The answer is Dental Distress Syndrome and Trigeminal Nervous System.

-Teeth are inserted into the jaw bone and at the end of the jaw is TMJs.
-The ligaments, tendons and muscles of TMJ which hold the jaw to the skull are small and very delicately balanced.
-If chronic distress is placed upon them and distracts the adaptive limit to the muscles and joint, it goes into a protective spasm (cramp).
+Teeth are inserted into the jaw bone and at the end of the jaw are TMJs.
+The ligaments, tendons, and muscles of TMJ which hold the jaw to the skull are small and very delicately balanced.
+If chronic distress is placed upon them and distracts the adaptive limit to the muscles and joints, it goes into a protective spasm (cramp).
 This continuous spasm can become part of a cycle: muscle tenderness, pain, and more spasm, that results in tissue damage.
-Any dental distress, which disturbs the harmony of this complex “neuro-musculo-skeletal system” (nerves, muscles, bones and joints working together in harmony), can result in TMJ Disorder.
+Any dental distress, which disturbs the harmony of this complex “neuro-muscular-skeletal system” (nerves, muscles, bones, and joints working together in harmony), can result in TMJ Disorder.

-WHAT IS BAD BITE?: deep bite, missing molar teeth, multiple missing teeth, poorly aligned teeth, crooked teeth, badly decayed or broken teeth, excessively worn down teeth, loose teeth, poor dental work, poor orthodontic treatment, etc. Every time we chew, swallow, move the head around, walk, work, drive, exercise, play, lift things up, and even during breathing and fall asleep, the upper and lower teeth constantly meet together lightly or clench hard.
-If there is a bad bite, this not only distresses to the trigeminal nervous system, but also forces the TMJ to move away from its balanced physiologic position.
-(Note: Not all bad bite causes TMJ disorders, and this is one of the big debates among dental professionals.)
+WHAT IS A BAD BITE? deep bite, missing molar teeth, multiple missing teeth, poorly aligned teeth, crooked teeth, badly decayed or broken teeth, excessively worn down teeth, loose teeth, poor dental work, poor orthodontic treatment, etc. Every time we chew, swallow, move the head around, walk, work, drive, exercise, play, lift things, and even during breathing and fall asleep, the upper and lower teeth constantly meet together lightly or clench hard.
+If there is a bad bite, this not only distresses the trigeminal nervous system but also forces the TMJ to move away from its balanced physiologic position.
+Not all bad bite causes TMJ disorders, and this is one of the big debates among dental professionals.

 If any healthcare practitioner knows how to conduct and harmonize these three distinctive parts of our body.
-The Trigeminal nervous system, occlusion (bite), TMJ he/she may be able to provide to the entire body its maximum performance in function and pain-free condition.
+The Trigeminal nervous system, occlusion (bite), and TMJ he/she may be able to provide the entire body its maximum performance in function and pain-free conditions.
 Bite changes throughout one’s lifetime and so does the TMJ balance.